Skip to content

 A designated representative of a wholesale drug distributor, outsourcing facility, third-party logistics provider, or manufacturer designated to replace an outgoing designated representative of a facility shall notify the board not later than 30 days after that designation, by submitting a completed change of designated representative notice in writing.
 The outgoing designated representative shall also notify the board in writing not later than 30 days after departure.
 A designated representative may be in charge of more than one location and may be designated as the designated representative for multiple facilities simultaneously.

-What should I do if I have a Conviction, but still want to apply for a license?
+What should I do if I have a conviction, but still want to apply for a license?

 Carefully read the instructions in this section of the application.
 It will instruct you to submit a letter of self explanation and a copy of the legal/court/board documents addressing the conviction.
 When your application is complete, it will be forwarded to Investigations for review.
 It will then be reviewed by a quorum of Board of Pharmacy members who will make the final licensing decision.